dak180/oxidizer/flam3/README.txt

 changelog:

-08/17/07 fixed action string overflow when many xforms are present.
+10/20/07 fixed action string overflow when many xforms are present.
     added 'print_edit_depth' env var to control how many levels of
     <edit> tags are saved when using flam3-genome.
 Fixed wrong
-    placement of random improve_colors code in flam3-genome.
+    placement of random improve_colors code in flam3-genome.  go to five digit filenames.  fixed bug in supershape variation.
+API cleanup, thanks to david bitseff.  release 2.7.6.

 08/14/07 various code updates to assist with compiling under msvc++.
     now can specify --disable-pthread or --enable-pthread to configure